rafaelbicudo/PhD/README.md

 ### evaporation.py

 Interface with [GROMACS](https://www.gromacs.org/) developed for performing solvent evaporation.
-By specifying the amount of solvent and the evaporation rate, the script removes solvent molecules and call GROMACS to perform NPT simulations in a loop.
+By specifying the amount of solvent and evaporation rate, the script removes solvent molecules and call GROMACS to perform NPT simulations in a loop.
 It recieves the following as input:

 1. GROMACS molecular structure file (.gro) - `grofile`
 2. GROMACS topology file (.top) - `topfile`